 It feels nice to have someone to share with that I have accomplished my daily tasks.
 At the same time, it’s helpful to have someone there if I am starting to feel overwhelmed and they can bring me back to reality.

 My daily goals usually comprise the tasks that require my focus and not the ones that are “automatic” and easy to do.
 I break down big goals into smaller tasks that I can get done during the day.
-My daily goals may have specific outcomes (for example, finish a blog post) or they may be defined by the time spent on each task (for example, write a blog post for 2 hours).
+My daily goals may have specific outcomes (for example, finish a blog post) or they may be defined by the time spent on each task (for example, write a blog post for two hours).

 When I focus on creating a new habit (for example, doing meditation before going to bed), adding it to my accountability list helps me to stay on track and establish a new habit sooner.